Skip to main content

 Artboard 2

-In this third and final colloquy year, the core group of 12-14 pastors, scholars, medical professionals, and students will turn to more focused reading on chapter drafts for J. Todd Billings's upcoming book.
-The second half of the colloquy will feature reading and discussion on the theme of Chronic Illness and Eschatology, planned and led by our 2025 Planning Team.
+In this third and final colloquy year, the core group of 12-14 pastors, scholars, medical professionals, and students turned to more focused reading on chapter drafts for J. Todd Billings's upcoming book.
+The second half of the colloquy featured reading and discussion on the theme of Chronic Illness and Eschatology, planned and led by our 2025 Planning Team.

 Smart Teaser